Luisill0/object-detector-api/README.md

     ```

 3. Navigate to http://localhost:3100/docs in your browser to view the UI

+\* You might need to install additional packages like `ffmpeg` depending on your machine

 ## How to use
 Once you have the API running locally: